How a Small Water Leak Turns into a Flood

 Prevent Water Leaks with Water Detection Technology

 While some types of water damage are easy to find, such as high moisture levels, warped ceiling tiles and drywall, musty odors, and mold growth, other kinds can be harder to find.
-The leak can be located in your basement, attic, behind the walls, under the floors, and other places you couldn’t even imagine!
+The leak can be located in your basement, attic, behind the walls, under the floors, and in other places you couldn’t even imagine!

 But thanks to modern technology, even the smallest water leaks can be detected in their earliest stages to prevent disasters, such as a flood.